 A: It depends on your level of Arabic when accepted into the program.
 All students who have never studied Arabic before are required to participate in the summer program.
 The Academic Director of the Arabic Program will place heritage learners and those who have studied Arabic in high school at the appropriate level, with some beginning their studies at the University in late June and others beginning in the fall semester.
 Students who begin their study of Arabic with no prior preparation in the fall semester may subsequently be invited to join the funded program but face a much shorter time in which to achieve Superior proficiency and complete their baccalaureate studies in five years.

-A: The Intensive Arabic Program at the University of Mississippi accepts between 10 to 15 students per year, but academic classes are not expected to expand beyond 15 students and are usually smaller.
+A: The UM Arabic Flagship Program at the University of Mississippi accepts between 10 to 15 students per year, but academic classes are not expected to expand beyond 15 students and are usually smaller.
 Because of the small class sizes, there are ample opportunities for individual consultation with all Arabic instructors teaching the courses.

 A: Of course!
-In fact, the Arabic Language Program encourages students to major in the field they hope to pursue as a career.
+In fact, the UM Arabic Language Flagship Program encourages students to major in the field they hope to pursue as a career.
 Students in the program have majored in areas such as linguistics, international studies, journalism, chemistry, chemical engineering, history, and public policy.

 A: No. At this time, only undergraduate students are considered for admission into the funded program.